23 of the Best Types of Orchids to Grow as Houseplants

 This genus now includes 275 sympodial species native to tropical and subtropical areas of Africa, Asia, the Americas, and Oceania.

-These plants are divided into two types: those that are deciduous, and those that are evergreen.
+These plants are divided into two types, deciduous and evergreen.

-The evergreen calanthes have no pseudobulbs, while those that are deciduous have prominent ones.
+The evergreen calanthes have no pseudobulbs, while they are prominent in deciduous varieties.
 Both types produce large, pleated leaves.

 Flower spikes typically appear in winter, with blooms in shades of white, orange, brown, yellow, pink, purple, or blueish purple, lasting a month or longer.